jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/osed-certification/index.md

 the OSED certification.

 We at `Fluid Attacks` are very proud of Oscar's achievement\!
-We do not stop at our mission
+We do not stop in our mission
 to offer the best [red team](../../solutions/red-teaming/) to our clients.
 That's why we are constantly facing new challenges and strengthening our [ethical hacking](../../solutions/ethical-hacking/)